vuestorefront/storefront-api/README.md

  - Extendable via custom extensions (including GraphQL schema and resolver extensions),
  - ElasticSearch maintenance tools - dump/restore/schema maintenance/migrations,
  - Custom eCommerce Backend integrations via [integration sdk](https://github.com/DivanteLtd/storefront-integration-sdk).

+## Example use cases

+ - **Headless eCommerce data source** for any React/Vue/Angular frontend connected to Magento or any other supported eCommerce platform,
+ - **GraphQL Gateway** taking the data from **existing REST API and mixing** with ElasticSearch or Database data,
+ - **Custom GraphQL schema** - optimized for your backend platform,
+ - **Custom eCommerce Backend** - by just implementing the custom Cart, User, Stock .. modules and re-using the Catalog service.

 ## Requirements